tjknoth/cse130-web/lectures/03-datatypes.md

 ## Tail Recursion

-Recursive call is the *top-most* sub-expression in the function body

-  - i.e. no computations allowed on recursively returned value
+No computations allowed on recursively returned value

   - i.e. value returned by the recursive call == value returned by function